kothekarvikram5/Sadguru-Amrit-Tulya/README.md

-# SadguruAmritTulya
+# Sadguru's Amrit Tulya - Tea Shop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

-This is UI for SadGuru's Amrit Tulya - Tea Shop website.
+This is UI for Sadguru's Amrit Tulya - Tea Shop website.

 In this application, we can add items to the inventory, see details for the added items and delete the items if needed.